birthed-by-the-necrophage/bbtnp-hugo-source/content/post/session-301--down-and-out-in-quodeth.md

 +++
 _Session date 02/17/2017, Dave's house_

-_In which the Party arrives in Quodeth (City of Thieves, on their  loot-laden galley with three goals: sell stuff, buy stuff, and release a chaos god._
+_In which the Party arrives in Quodeth on their  loot-laden galley with three goals: sell stuff, buy stuff, and release a chaos god._

 <!--more-->